 All machinery & operated apparatus must be fitted with guards & must only be demonstrated or operated by persons authorised by the exhibitor.
+Working machinery should only be demonstrated to interested parties where necessary and not used as an attraction to the stand.

-A suitable and sufficient Risk assessment must be carried out for any activities undertaken.
+A suitable and sufficient risk assessment must be carried out in order to ensure that any equipment being demonstrated (e.g. operated as part of an exhibit) on a stand is inherently safe and does not present a hazard to the operator of the equipment, other staff or visitors at any time.

 Please refer to the eGuide for working machinery.

-Please note:
+Machinery, engines and similar equipment exhibited on stands are subject to the Provision and Use of Work Equipment Regulations 1998 (PUWER).

+Demonstration areas must be indicated on stand plans.

+Machinery must be electrically and mechanically isolated, except if required for a demonstration.

+The following should be considered in the Risk assessment:

-- Machinery, engines and similar equipment exhibited on stands are subject to the Provision and Use of Work Equipment Regulations 1998 (PUWER). - A risk assessment must be carried out in order to ensure that any equipment being demonstrated (e.g. operated as part of an exhibit) on a stand is inherently safe and does not present a hazard to the operator of the equipment, other staff or visitors at any time. - Details of all demonstration areas must be submitted to the venue. - Demonstration areas must be indicated on stand plans and, where necessary, must be sound proofed. - Machinery shall be electrically and mechanically disconnected, except if required for a demonstration. - Working machinery should only be demonstrated to interested parties where necessary and not used as an attraction to the stand. - Moving parts of machinery and other working equipment must be efficiently guarded to protect both the public and the operator. - All running machinery and other working equipment must be set back from the stand edge, so as not to cause a hazard to staff and to accommodate visitors. - All staff must have sufficient instruction and training to ensure that they are competent when undertaking any demonstrations.
-Suitable PPE should be issued. - All machines must be suitably guarded, as they would be in normal use.
-Where guards are removed for display purposes, the following will apply: - A strong and suitable see-through guard must be in place for the duration of the show. - Distance barriers and screens may be required to protect visitors from harm.
-The risk assessment will identify the type needed. - Barriers may be required. - All exhibits must, where they are not sufficiently stable as free-standing models, be properly secured to the floor of the stand or other structure. - Floors on stands must be kept clear of articles or substances likely to cause persons to slip or trip.
+- Sound proofing. - Efficient guarding of moving parts of machinery and other working equipment to protect both the public and the operator. - Location of working equipment on the stand, e.g. set back from the stand edge, so as not to cause a hazard to staff and to accommodate visitors; not protruding into gangways. - Sufficient instruction and training of staff to ensure that they are competent when undertaking any demonstrations. - Use of suitable PPE. - Suitable guarding of machines, as in normal use. - Where guards are removed for display purposes, the provision of a strong and suitable see-through guard. - Requirement for distance barriers and screens to protect visitors from harm and the type needed. - Stability of exhibits where they are not sufficiently stable as free-standing models, e.g. properly secured to the floor of the stand or other structure. - Maintaining stand floors clear of articles or substances likely to cause persons to slip or trip. - Proper installation and adequate protection of all electrical conductors. - Precautions to ensure that dust particles, fumes etc. from working machinery do not discharge into areas outside the stand.